Disease Guide ·Hot Spots ·2026

 The Recurring Skin Problem Trap

 Dogs with chronic allergies often get recurring hot spots.
-Some insurers classify repeated hot spots as a chronic skin condition with capped coverage.
+Some insurers classify repeated cases as chronic skin condition with capped coverage.
 Others treat each episode independently.
-If your dog had skin issues before enrollment, future hot spots may be denied as pre-existing.
+Pre-enrollment skin issues may result in future denial as pre-existing.

 Red flag · Deductible